hilton/hilton.github.com/blog/_posts/2023-04-18-universal-tools.md

 * [Delibr](delibr-views) enhances a Notion-style combination of documents, metadata and views with functionality for product management, such as decision-tracking and opportunity solution trees
 * [Collato](https://collato.com/) enhances a Miro/Mural-style canvas with cards that represent documents from existing tools, such as Google Docs
+* [Kitemaker](kitemaker-review) comes closest to this idea of a universal tool, with an end-to-end collaboration tool that integrates with GitHub and GitLab.

-Meanwhile, perhaps someone somewhere plans to launch a general-purpose tool that spans all types of units of work _including_ source code, and offers better user experiences and collaboration than
+Meanwhile, perhaps someone somewhere plans to launch a tool that spans all types of units of work _including_ source code, and offers better user experiences and collaboration than
 [Git](https://en.wikipedia.org/wiki/Git).